 Laser dentistry refers to any dental procedures that involve the use of a laser.
 Recent advances in laser technology have allowed dentists to use lasers in many aspects of daily practice.
 Dr. Matthews was an early adapter of this cutting edge technology, and has raised the standard of care by offering laser technology for fillings, to aid in root canal treatment, healing of cold sores, non surgical treatment of periodontal disease, and many forms of soft tissue surgeries, such as the elimination of "gummy" smiles.
 In dental laser treatment, a concentrated beam of light is used to energize water to cut teeth(hydrokinetics), instead of a drill. in the case of soft tissues it is used instead of a scalpel.
 Since there is no heat or vibration, the laser reduces the need for needles and anaesthesia.

-Dr. Matthews currently has 10 dental lasers: 3 hard tissue lasers (Waterlase MD, an IPlus, and a Fotona Lightwalker AT), 6 soft tissue(5diodes and an NdYag laser) lasers and a laser to aid in the early detection of caries.
+Dr. Matthews currently has 10 dental lasers: 3 hard tissue lasers a biolase IPlus, and a 2 Fotona Lightwalker AT's), 6 soft tissue(5diodes and an NdYag ) lasers and a laser to aid in the early detection of caries.
+She also has a Thor photobiomodulation laser.
 She also holds a fellowship and a mastership within the WCLI (World clinical laser institute)